 Let’s prove this corollary.
 The first observation is that the noise operator has a particularly convenient form when applied to a multilinear polynomial.
 Let’s test it out on our example (5) from above.
 For

-We see that the expectation applies to each variable separately, resulting in each replaced by
+We see that the expectation applies to each variable separately, resulting in each

 .
 This trend holds in general: